-Florida woman Miya Marcano still missing, person of interest found dead, authorities say
+Florida woman Miya Marcano still missing, person of interest found dead: authorities

-Investigators believed he developed a romantic interest in the 19-year-old.
+Investigators believed he had a romantic interest in the 19-year-old

 A person of interest in the "suspicious" disappearance of a 19-year-old Florida woman was found dead Monday, authorities said.

 Miya Marcano was last seen around 5 p.m.
 Friday at the Arden Villas apartments near the University of Central Florida in Orlando.
-Her father told local news outlets that she was supposed to fly to Fort Lauderdale later that day but never made it on the plane.
+Her father told local news outlets that she was supposed to fly to Fort Lauderdale later that day but never made it to the plane.

 "Miya is still missing," Orange County Sheriff John Mina told reporters during a news conference.
 "Her disappearance is suspicious and our detectives and the family members obviously suspect foul play."